 Monday, January 14, 2013

-Android or Galaxy Tablets, iPads, Kindle Fires, Nooks, Windows Surface, - Which One Should I Buy?
+Android or Galaxy Tablets, iPads, Kindle Fires, Nooks, Windows Surface Pro - Which One Should You Buy?

 On this device, you can download games and apps, like the Kindle app for example, and have access to all your books, magazines and other reading material.
 And since it is a computer, you can create, save and edit documents in Microsoft Word, Excel and PowerPoint because it comes loaded with a full version of QuickOffice.
 When you're done, you can print them wirelessly with the pre-installed Motoprint application.
 There were some initial bugging issues with this product that seems to have been worked out.
 Priced at about $500, this tablet is definitely one that you would want to look closely at.